raspberrypilearning/motor-robot-buggy-scratch/en/step_10.md

 --- task ---

-Since you want the sprite to _always_ keep checking if the mouse pointer is touching the sprite, you'll need a `forever`{:class="block3control"} loop and a conditional `if... then...`{:class="block3control"} block.
+Since you want the sprite to _always_ keep checking if the mouse pointer is touching the sprite, you need a `forever`{:class="block3control"} loop and a conditional `if... then...`{:class="block3control"} block.

 ![Forwards sprite](images/spriteIcon_forwards.png)